davidberetta/angular4-webpack-seed/README.md

 # angular4-webpack-seed

 ## Pre-requisites:
-Make sure node and npm are installed and on your PATH
+Make sure nodejs and npm are installed and on your PATH

 ## Instructions:
-checkout repo
+* Clone repo
-run "npm install" inside project dir
+* Run "npm install" inside project dir
+* You should be good to go!

+To launch the app run "npm run server:dev"